 - Tutors submit an application and are judged on their experience, how long they can commit for (we only take tutors who can commit for over two years), and their academic record.
 Tutors are also asked what their TED talk would be on, and their answer is discussed at the beginning of the interview.

-- All tutors we take on are interviewed face-to-face.
+- All tutors we take on are interviewed.
 Tutors have an interview that assesses both character and academic ability.
 Prospective tutors are required to teach a practice lesson and are judged on their preparation and delivery.
 They are also required to sit an academic assessment.

 The tutors we represent are dedicated to their work, and receive outstanding evaluations from their students.
 After a strenuous screening process, we tend to choose intelligent and likeable tutors who enjoy relating to, and setting high standards for, their students.
 While it is a truism that intelligence does not make you a good tutor, we like tutors to be passionate and knowledgeable about their subjects so that they can field the most curious of questions from their students.
 Self-confidence and inspiration derive from such strong relationships we feel.